 Start with friends and family, co-workers, and people you know who are like-minded or believe in your idea.
 Get them on your email list.
 At this point, you may only get five people who are interested, or it might be one person, but that’s ok.
 Then spend time building out your social media channels based on where you like to spend your time.
 Do you like Instagram the most?
 Start there.
 If you like Facebook, go there.

 No matter where you start building your community, make sure there’s a funnel to be able to collect email addresses because that will be the most important tool you have as you prepare for launch day.
+You can use BackerKit Launch to create a landing page to collect these email addresses.
 You’re going to be messaging the people on this list in the days leading up to your launch to make sure they have a Kickstarter or Indiegogo account set up so they’re primed to back you, educate anyone who may not be familiar with those platforms on how to use them, and encourage people to pledge.
 All of this will allow you to have a strong start to your campaign.

 You want to incentivize email sign-ups.
 Use language like, “be the first to know when we’re going to launch,” when you’re asking for sign-ups.
 Maybe give people who sign up a soft discount for when you do launch.
 Maybe there’s a token that can go along with your product or your game that they can get for being an early adopter and backing in the first 48 hours.